About Light Fixtures and No Ground Wire

 How can I wire switches and light fixtures when there is no ground wire?
 How to Install a Light Fixture without a Ground Wire.

 What To Do When You Don’t Have a Ground Wire

-How to Install a Light Fixture without a Ground Wire
+How to Install a Light Switches and Fixtures without a Ground Wire

 Tools Required: Basic Electricians Pouch Hand Tools, a non-aluminum ladder and Voltage Tester.

 Estimated Time: Depends on personal level experience, ability to work with tools and access to the light fixture(s).

 Precaution: Identify the light circuit, turn it OFF and Tag it with a Note before working with the wiring.

 - Electrical wiring in some older homes does not have a ground wire for outlets ans switches, and some older homes have ground wires that are bonded behind the electrical box.

 - If the box is metal then attach the fixture ground wire to the box.
 If the box is not metal and a ground wire is not available in the fixture box then you can still install the key less light fixture.

 - An additional ground wire may be installed to provide a ground wire to the light fixture location.